mscbuild/web-portfolio/README.md

 ## 🎯 About

-**GREATE** is a high-end, interactive cybersecurity portfolio designed for security researchers, penetration testers, red teamers, and ethical hackers who want to showcase their work with style and sophistication.
+**CYBER** is a high-end, interactive cybersecurity portfolio designed for security researchers, penetration testers, red teamers, and ethical hackers who want to showcase their work with style and sophistication.

 Built with a **terminal-inspired aesthetic**, the portfolio features: